spacecloud-io/space-docs/content/getting-started/setting-up-project/graphql.md

 ## Advanced client

-This client setup uses both the HTTP and websocket links in a smart way.
+This client setup uses both the HTTP and WebSocket links smartly based on the type of request.

 ### Installing dependencies